 - A number of external changes have occurred since the TMAP was produced in 2010.
-The following changes are not attributable to the Calderwood Yield Review, but were nevertheless included in this assessment: - The design of the Albion Park Rail bypass is consistent with the approved concept design, involving changes to the Central Interchange at Albion Park. - The design of Tripoli Way (Albion Park bypass) is consistent with Council's current preferred configuration. - The land use assumptions for the wider West Lake Illawarra region are based on the latest available land use information for future horizon year 2036, and consistent with the Albion Park Rail bypass EIS. - > Based on TRACKS strategic model outputs, the CUDP Yield Review results in a maximum of: - 227 additional peak hour trips (one-way) on Calderwood Road. - 125 additional peak hour trips (one-way) on Escarpment Drive. - 100 additional peak hour trips (one-way) on Marshall Mount Road. - 75 additional peak hour trips (one-way) on Tongarra Road. - 65 additional peak hour trips (one-way) on Yallah Road. - 46 additional peak hour trips (one-way) on the M1 Princes Motorway. - 34 additional peak hour trips (one-way) on Princes Highway. - > Overall the road infrastructure proposed as part of the Approved Concept Plan is fit for purpose and the additional dwelling yield does not result in a significant increase in traffic movements such that a material change to the proposed roads or the location of roads is necessary.
-Based on the revised traffic modelling, the only additional road upgrades considered necessary to mitigate the impacts of the proposed CUDP yield increase are as follows: - Widen Calderwood Road from two lanes to four lanes between Tripoli Way and the eastern boundary of the CUDP.
-Although the mid-block capacity of Calderwood Road is unlikely to be exceeded until full completion of the CUDP, it is recommended that the Calderwood Road upgrade is completed on the opening of the town centre (retail) and completion of the Tripoli Way by-pass, which is anticipated to occur in 2026-2028. - Upgrade Illawarra Highway / Broughton Avenue from roundabout to signalised intersection. - Upgrade Calderwood Road / Tripoli Way from roundabout to signalised intersection. - Considering the minor increase in the AM and PM peak hour trips due to the proposed yield increase, further upgrades are not required above and beyond the VPA agreement in respect of the following key roads: - Town Centre Bypass (TCB) - Marshall Mount Road - Yallah Road - NR1 NR 3 - > Based on a sensitivity analysis, it was found that local employment within the CUDP has a net positive impact on vehicle kilometres travelled in the road network. - > Based on an assessment of the forecast Average Daily Traffic (ADT) volumes in 2036, it is proposed to change the configuration of the Escarpment Drive / Marshall Mount Road intersection to give priority to Escarpment Drive traffic. - > A pedestrian and cycling network is maintained to encourage active travelling to, through and within the CUDP.

-A short and longer term bus network servicing the CUDP is being implemented with the commencement of Route 75 servicing Calderwood.
+The following changes are not attributable to the Calderwood Yield Review, but were nevertheless included in this assessment: - The design of the Albion Park Rail bypass is consistent with the approved State Significant Infrastructure approval (including modification) design, involving changes to the Central Interchange at Albion Park. - The design of Tripoli Way (Albion Park bypass) is consistent with Council's current preferred configuration. - The land use assumptions for the wider West Lake Illawarra region are based on the latest available land use information for future horizon year 2036, and consistent with the Albion Park Rail bypass EIS. - Overall the road infrastructure proposed as part of the Approved Concept Plan is fit for purpose and the additional dwelling yield does not result in a significant increase in traffic movements such that a material change to the proposed roads or the location of roads is necessary.
+Based on the revised traffic modelling, the only additional road upgrades considered necessary to mitigate the impacts of the proposed CUDP yield increase are as follows: - Upgrade Illawarra Highway / Broughton Avenue from roundabout to traffic signals. - Upgrade Calderwood Road / Tripoli Way from roundabout to traffic signals. - A detailed assessment of traffic volumes forecasted for the three key access corridors to the development area (Calderwood Road, Marshall Mount Road and Escarpment Drive) indicated that all three corridors will operate satisfactorily with a two-lane two-way configuration by the ultimate development year of 2036. - For the purposes of the modelling done as part of the VPA discussions, the CUDP yield was assumed to be 6,000 dwellings.
+There would be no impact to the VPA given the yield review is for 6,000 dwellings. - Based on a sensitivity analysis, it was found that local employment within the CUDP has a net positive impact on vehicle kilometres travelled in the road network. - Based on an assessment of the forecast Average Daily Traffic (ADT) volumes in 2036, it is proposed to change the configuration of the Escarpment Drive / Marshall Mount Road intersection to give priority to Escarpment Drive traffic. - A pedestrian and cycling network is maintained to encourage active travelling to, through and within the CUDP. - > A short and longer term bus network servicing the CUDP is being implemented with the commencement of Route 75 servicing Calderwood. - An assessment of Sustainability Measures pertaining to transport, as identified in the TMAP, revealed that the CUDP is being delivered in accordance with the original approval.
+Where applicable, these measures have been reinforced or strengthened as part of the CUDP Yield Review. - Detailed design plans for proposed road works to be undertaken as part of each development stage are to be submitted with the relevant development application, consistent with Condition C5 of the Concept Plan approval, including: - Plans for the external road network upgrades to be undertaken as works in kind including details of proposed timing / staging for the completion of the works. - Plans for proposed internal road and parking arrangements, including number of parking spaces required to meet the demand generated by the proposed development. - Table 5-1 outlines how the Calderwood Concept Plan modification aligns with relevant planning provisions, goals and strategic planning guidance.